 We as a family started using her more and more and I noticed that my daughter (who had delayed speech) vocabulary and pronunciation starting to improve.
 Alexa became a daily part of our lives and around June of 2016 I decided I wanted to start writing some skills for Alexa.
-What better, I thought than releasing a free skill to help people study for their AWS Certified Solutions Architect — Associate Exam, our most popular course on A Cloud Guru.
+What better, I thought than releasing a skill to help people study for their AWS Certified Solutions Architect — Associate Exam, our most popular course on A Cloud Guru.

 Once the courses were finished, I decided I wanted to upgrade the A Cloud Guru skill to handle all 5 exams — Solutions Architect Associate, Solutions Architect Professional, Developer Associate, Sysops Administrator Associate and Devops Professional.
 This was a little bit out of my comfort zone, so I engaged Oscar Merry & Jess Williams, the co-founders of Opearlo.
-Opearlo is one of the first European digital voice agencies that specialise in designing and building Alexa skills.
+Opearlo is one of the first European digital voice agencies that specialize in designing and building Alexa skills.
 Oscar also runs the Alexa Developers London Meetups.